moshiurrahmandeap11/moshiurrahmandeap11/README.md

 ---

 ### About Me
--  Currently leveling up my skills in system design and real-time apps
+I am a MERN Stack Developer specializing in architecting scalable web applications and real-time systems.
--  Working on **Coursion** (Course Platform) and **Miverr** (Freelance Marketplace)
+With a solid grasp of system design and modern development practices, I deliver robust and maintainable code.
--  Goal: Build high-performance, scalable MERN apps
+My approach emphasizes clean code, performance optimization, and seamless collaboration.
--  Fun fact: I speak Bangla, Hindi, English, and fluent code
+Fluent in Bangla, Hindi, and English, I thrive in diverse and dynamic development environments.

 <h3 align="left">Connect with me:</h3>
 <p align="left">
   <a href="https://www.facebook.com/moshiurrahmandeap" target="_blank">